Plants need fresh air.

 - Basement Grow Rooms: Wall or roof vent with powerful extraction fans.

 For all of these, you should use additional clip-on fans (oscillating fans are our recommendation) above and below the canopy to eliminate stale pockets of uncirculated air.
+You can also read this guide on how to build a smell-proof grow room.

 Air Exchange Frequency In Grow Room: Final Thoughts